 About the Program

-The Cedars-Sinai Medical Center (CSMC) offers a one-year clinical breast oncology fellowship to candidates who have completed a general surgery or obstetrics/gynecology residency and who are Board-eligible/certified.
-The Breast Fellowship program is an integrated multidisciplinary program that encompasses benign and malignant diseases, clinical research, epidemiology, risk factors, prevention, genetics, early detection, staging, treatment, continuity of care, survivorship, psycho-oncology, and quality of life.
+Cedars-Sinai Medical Center offers a one-year SSO-approved clinical breast oncology fellowship to candidates who have completed a general surgery or obstetrics/gynecology residency and who are Board-eligible or Board-certified.
+The Breast Fellowship program is an integrated multidisciplinary program that encompasses the study of benign and malignant diseases, clinical research, epidemiology, risk factors, prevention, genetics, early detection, staging, treatment, continuity of care, survivorship, psycho-oncology, and quality of life.
 Major emphasis is placed on surgical oncology training, multidisciplinary care, and clinical research.
 The breast oncology trainee will participate fully in the management of complex breast problems, evaluate patients with both benign and malignant breast conditions, and coordinate care with multidisciplinary specialists.
 The trainee will participate in the recruitment of patients for clinical and translational research studies.
-The 2013-14 breast fellowship at Cedars-Sinai Medical Center is non-accredited and, therefore, not part of the Society of Surgical Oncology (SSO) match.
-The educational program offered by Cedars-Sinai is modeled after the guidelines of the SSO, and we are currently applying for SSO program accreditation.

 Research, Presentations, and Publications